magnos-code/magnos/docs/source/tutorials/tutorial_1.rst

 Importing the package
 ----------------------

-First, we must import Magnos, NumPy and ASE:
+First, we must import Magnon, NumPy and ASE:

 .. code-block::

-   import magnos
+   import magnon
    from ase import Atoms
    import numpy as np